 One-gallon clear plastic freezer bag (Ziploc bag or similar).

-Small clutch bags, approximately the size of a hand, with or without a handle or strap, may be carried into the stadium along with one of the clear bag options.
+Small clutch bags, no larger than 4.5" x 6.5" or approximately the size of a hand, with or without a handle or strap, may be carried into the stadium along with one of the clear bag options.

 An exception will be made for medically necessary items like oxygen tanks, medical devices and aids (colostomy bags, etc.) after proper inspection at the medically designated lines at all the main gates (A, B, C and D).